Exploring Philadelphia's Latino Community

 Explore Philadelphia's Hispanic and Latino Side

-Thought the year, arts and culture lovers have more to look forward to the such as last year's opening of the El Corazon Cultural Center in El Centro de Oro and the North American debut of the exhibition Paint the Revolution: Mexican Modernism, 1910-1950 at the Philadelphia Museum of Art.
+Throughout the year, arts and culture lovers have more to look forward to, such as last year's opening of the El Corazon Cultural Center in El Centro de Oro and the North American debut of the exhibition Paint the Revolution: Mexican Modernism, 1910-1950 at the Philadelphia Museum of Art.

 Philadelphia's El Centro De Oro

 El Centro de Oro, centered at 5th Street and Lehigh Avenues in Fairhill, is the city’s Latino culture hub.
-It’s home to residents from almost every Latin American country, a strong concentration of Puerto Rican families, non-profit organizations, and Latino-owned businesses.
+It’s home to residents from almost every Latin American country, an intense concentration of Puerto Rican families, non-profit organizations, and Latino-owned businesses.

 Philadelphia Hispanic Vistors

 Each year, more than two million domestic leisure visitors to Greater Philadelphia are of Hispanic/Latino origin (Longwoods International).
-The city’s major attractions, including the Independence Visitor Center, Barnes Foundation, Liberty Bell Center, and The Franklin Institute, offer guides, maps, and/or tours in Spanish.:
+The city’s major attractions, including the Independence Visitor Center, Barnes Foundation, Liberty Bell Center, and The Franklin Institute, offer Spanish guides, maps, and tours.:

 Taller Puertorriqueño, in El Centro de Oro’s new El Corazόn Cultural Center, has dedicated its gallery to Latin American and Caribbean art, with a permanent collection of works by Carlos Pascual, Daniel de Jesus, Marta Sanchez, Antonio Martorell and Ralfka González.

-The Central American and Mexican galleries of the Penn Museum feature ancient Mayan stone monuments from Piedras Negras in Guatemala and Caracol in Belize and Mayan hieroglyphic writing, painted pottery, figurines, and jade carvings.
+The Penn Museum's Central American and Mexican galleries feature ancient Mayan stone monuments from Piedras Negras in Guatemala and Caracol in Belize, Mayan hieroglyphic writing, painted pottery, figurines, and jade carvings.

 Philadelphia Hispanic Murals